apoorvadudani/Market-Evaluation-for-Espresso-Machines-using-Conjoint-Analysis/README.md

 I plan to conduct a conjoint analysis to address the objectives.

 Conjoint analysis is a statistical technique used in market research to understand how people make decisions about products or services.
 It involves presenting participants with a series of product profiles, each of which has a unique combination of features/attributes (known as bundles), and asking them to choose their preferred option.
 By analyzing the patterns of choices made by participants, researchers can identify the relative importance of different attributes and how they affect overall preferences.
-It also quantifies the tradeoffs consumers are willing to make between two or more attributes, which can help me advise which bundle of features Acme should include in its new coffee machines.
+It also quantifies the tradeoffs consumers are willing to make between two or more attributes, which can help me advise which bundle of features BrewWise should include in its new coffee machines.

 The versatile nature of conjoint analysis makes the technique relevant for many situations.
 Conjoint analysis is well-known with a deep body of research behind it, giving it credibility.
 The results of conjoint analysis are also applicable to consumer behavior; because the process uses actual product choices instead of surveys, the results can uncover hidden drivers not revealed during discussions with consumers